iter8-tools/iter8/mkdocs/docs/usage/experiment/target.md

         iterationsPerLoop: 12
     ```

+## Target naming convention
+=== "Knative"
+    When experimenting with a Knative service, the convention is to use the fully qualified name (namespace/name) of the Knative service as the target string.
 In the sample experiment above, the app under experimentation is the Knative service named `sample-app` under the `default` namespace.
-Hence, the target string is the fully qualified name (namespace/name) of the Knative service which is `default/sample-app`.
-This is the convention when experimenting with a Knative service.
+Hence, the target string is `default/sample-app`.

+## Concurrent experiments
 Experiments that have the same target value will **not** be scheduled concurrently but will be run sequentially in the order of their creation timestamps.
-Experiments with different target values can be scheduled by iter8 concurrently.
+Experiments whose target values differ from each other can be scheduled by iter8 concurrently.